LSSTDESC/TJPCov/README.md

 TJPCov is a general covariance calculator interface to be used within LSST DESC.

-This is currently a placeholder with a handful of functions that may be useful.
-See the notebooks in the examples directory.

 ## Installation

-The placeholder TJPCov is now pip installable for convenience, but for development clone the git repository.
+TJPCov is now pip installable for convenience, but for development clone the git repository.

-## Planning
+## Planning & development

-Join the #desc-tjpcov channel on the LSST DESC slack to contribute.
+Ask @felipeaoli or @carlosggarcia for access to the repository and join the #desc-mcp-cov channel on the LSST DESC slack to contribute.

 See also [terms of reference](https://github.com/LSSTDESC/TJPCov/blob/master/doc/Terms_of_Reference.md).